SynHLMA:Synthesizing Hand Language Manipulation for Articulated Object with Discrete Human Object Interaction Representation: Conclusion

 \section{Conclusion}

 In this work, we propose \textbf{SynHLMA}, a novel manipulation language model for articulated objects based on discrete representations.
+Moreover, an \textbf{articulation-aware objective} is incorporated to enforce geometric and physical validity, achieve representation-level joint-state alignment, and enhance the model’s responsiveness to articulated object variations.
 To support this framework, we introduce \textbf{HAOI-Lang}, a new dataset that bridges the gap between manipulation actions and their corresponding language instructions.
 By designing multi-level tokens, our model captures fine-grained grasping processes, achieving strong performance across various downstream tasks.
-Moreover, a \textbf{joint-aware loss} is incorporated to ensure consistency between the generated hand motions and the articulated object joints.
 Furthermore, we demonstrate its potential in enhancing dexterous grasping for robotic hands.
 In future work, we aim to explore more fine-grained and coordinated bimanual manipulation.